Logarithmic double ramification cycles: Stability conditions

 The vertices in green correspond to the depth $0$ divisors, the red lines to the depth $1$ divisors.
 The maximal cells which correspond to different flows realizing the same underlying divisor are shaded in the same color.

 \begin{remark} The geometrical meaning of the subdivision is as follows.
 There is the point $s \in S$ (of codimension $3$) over which the curve $C \to S$ is a dollar sign curve.
 We blow-up $S$ at $s$, which replaces $s$ with $\mathbb{P}^2$.
-We then blow-up the $3$ fixed points of $\mathbb{P}^2$ to obtain $S^\theta_\ca L$. \end{remark}
+We then blow-up the $3$ fixed points of $\mathbb{P}^2$ to obtain $S^\theta_\ca L$.
+The strata of $S^\theta_\ca L$ then correspond bijectively to the cones in the picture above.
+The Abel-Jacobi section at a point on the stratum corresponding to a cone lands in the part of the Jacobian parametrising line bundles whose multidegree is given exactly by the corresponding $\theta$-stable multidegree $D$.
+The pullback of the Abel-Jacobi image to the normalization of the curve $C$ is obtained by twisting the pullback of $\ca L$ to the normalization by multiples of the points lying over the nodes, where these multiples are determined by the flow $f$.
+The line bundle on $C$ itself (equivalently, the glueing data for reassembling the line bundle on $C$ from the line bundle on the normalization) varies as we move about in the stratum. \end{remark}